MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/reference/methods/setContextProvider.md

 ---
 # setContextProvider (Omni-channel Engagement Hub JavaScript API reference)

-Applies to Dynamics 365 for Customer Engagement apps version 9.1.0
+Applies to Dynamics 365 for Customer Engagement apps version 9.1.0.

 [!include[cc-beta-prerelease-disclaimer](../../../../includes/cc-beta-prerelease-disclaimer.md)]

 [!INCLUDE[setContextProvider-description](../includes/setContextProvider-description.md)]

 > [!IMPORTANT]
-> The context is a collection of key value pairs.
+> The context is a collection of key/value pairs.
 Only primitive values are allowed for any key.

 ## Syntax